 Once you have applied and submitted your application to study on this MChem degree programme your application will be sent to us by UCAS as soon as possible.
 On arrival, we consider every application on its individual merits and determine whether or not we are prepared to make an academic offer on the basis of the information provided.

 If we decide that we will be able to make you an offer, we will send confirmation of your offer, and invite you to visit us on one of our UCAS Visit Days as a Post-Offer Applicant.
-These are usually hosted, on a Thursday (or Tuesday), during November, December and February.
+These are usually hosted, on a Tuesday, Thursday or Saturday from November to March.

-The Chemistry UCAS Visit Day is your chance to get all the detailed information you need, and invaluable student feedback, to help you in making your decision at this stage in the application process.
+The Chemistry UCAS Visit Day is your chance to get all the detailed information you need, experience the atmosphere and environment on a working day and gain invaluable student feedback, to help you in making your decision at this stage in the application process.

 Our Admissions team and Admissions Tutor are always available to answer your enquiries and to discuss your application and offer in detail.
 Please contact us prior to your application, if you have any queries about your qualifications, the course requirements or the application process.